elsdes3/devcontainer-notebooks/README.md

 ## Notes

 1. Code formatting settings specified in `.devcontainer/devcontainers.json` are being ignored.
-Python modules in `src` are not correctly formatted based on these settings.
+As a result, Python modules in `src` are not correctly formatted.
-2. This container will support running a Jupyter notebook, and will not start the [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/) interface.
+2. This container will support running a Jupyter notebook in VS Code.
+It will not start the [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/) interface in a web browser.
-3. It was not possible to mount the local `~/.aws` folder to the same path inside the container [using the `docker-compose.yml` file](https://code.visualstudio.com/remote/advancedcontainers/add-local-file-mount), so [this mounting was done using the `devcontainer.json file`](https://renatogolia.com/2020/10/12/working-with-aws-in-devcontainers/).
+3. It was not possible to mount the local `~/.aws` folder to the same path inside the container [using the `docker-compose.yml` file](https://code.visualstudio.com/remote/advancedcontainers/add-local-file-mount).
+Instead, [this mounting was done using the `devcontainer.json file`](https://renatogolia.com/2020/10/12/working-with-aws-in-devcontainers/).